 A strong feature of the school is the music provision.
 Lots of our pupils have small group or individual tuition from peripatetic music teachers and there are many opportunities for performances in the Friday afternoon Ceilidh, concerts, school performances, assemblies and other events.

-Extra-curricular provision is exceptional with a variety of after school activities, such as: gymnastics, cross country, choir, basketball, football and netball.
+Extra-curricular provision is exceptional with a variety of after school activities, such as: gymnastics, cross country, choir, multi sports, football and netball.

 Sporting opportunities are very good and the school has a high level of success in competitive events held with local primary schools.
 Children are also offered opportunities to attend an active residential visit in Year 5 and 6 and a safer cycling course in the Upper School.
 All our children receive swimming lessons during the summer term each year.